 3. Dog Bites

 In many cases, dog owners are held financially responsible if their dog bites someone or causes other injuries.
 However, the exact laws regarding the responsibility vary from state to state.
-In some cases, there are strict liability rules and the owner will be responsible for damages despite the fact that the dog did now show any propensity to bite or aggression in the past.
+In some cases, there are strict liability rules.
+That means the owner will be responsible for damages despite the fact that the dog did now show a tendency to bite or aggression in the past.
 Arkansas is considered a “one bite” state, meaning that dog owners are typically held responsible only if they had knowledge that their dog was prone to biting or aggressive behavior.

 Other common types of personal injury cases: